thanasxda/basic-linux-setup/README.md

 ## Command line parameters on Android:

 Note that hijacking the kernel command line parameters through userspace was a lazy effort as I am focused solely on userspace configuration through this setup.
 It is however very easy since chances are slim many devices will support this, doing this on other devices without recompilation.
 For example on Android the boot.img can be extracted, configured and repacked with kernel command line parameters and changes within the fstab if the fstab happens to be on the ramdisk instead of on a device partition.
 One of the many methods of achieving this explained underneath by example.
 Hackbench and other tools are also availabe on Android under Magisk module [benchkit](https://github.com/kdrag0n/benchkit/releases/tag/v2.0.0).
 It's also possible running Linux in chroot within Android if you need more or if you would like to keep it minimal [termux](https://termux.dev/en/).
 Most devices will have a kernel which will not read added parameters at boot, mainly for security.
 However if it does, the kernel can be adjusted either from hijacking /proc/cmdline or from the command line parameters within the boot.img.
 Same goes to OpenWrt btw.
 Not to every device however.
-In case of making your own kernel make sure to check out options such as __CONFIG_CMDLINE_FROM_BOOTLOADER__, __CONFIG_BUSYBOX_DEFAULT_FEATURE_INIT_MODIFY_CMDLINE__ etc. Note that changes should be seen in /proc/cmdline. dmesg | grep "Command line" doesn't show everything even when it's enabled.
+In case of making your own kernel make sure to check out options such as `CONFIG_CMDLINE_FROM_BOOTLOADER`, `CONFIG_BUSYBOX_DEFAULT_FEATURE_INIT_MODIFY_CMDLINE` etc. Note that changes should be seen in `cat /proc/cmdline`. `dmesg | grep "Command line"` doesn't show everything even when it's enabled.
 It is worth if your kernel supports this configuring it from userspace, as compilation takes time and effort and can't apply to multiple devices simoultanious if they differ.
 ```
 git clone -j32 --depth=1 -4 --single-branch https://github.com/thanasxda/AIK
 cd AIK